nikkhilpareek/Data-Structures-and-Algorithms/README.md

 This Repository is the home of all the pieces of code I have written or I will be writing during my journey to learn Data Structures and Algorithms. <br> Platforms Used for Practice - Coding Ninjas & Leetcode.

 > Questions Marked with '*' are from Leetcode. <br>
-> Questions Marked with '^' are from GeeksForGeeks <br>
+> Questions Marked with '^' are from GeeksForGeeks. <br>
 > Unmarked Questions are from Coding Ninjas. <br>
-> Questions solved with more than one approach have descriptions about approaches with them.
+> Questions solved with more than one approach have descriptions about approaches with them. <br>
+> If I created any Small projects during this, I have also mentioned them with the Day. <br>

 <b> Total Questions - 32